 Living 24 years with ACC

 My Surgeons successfully removed the tumor along with one of my kidneys and that’s when the real decisions needed to be made.
-There was one drug approved for ACC, it’s called Mitotane, a derivative of DDT.
-It had a 20% response rate at best and made people very sick with no proof that it would work, We decided from the beginning not to take it and I would NEVER recommend it to an ACC patient today.
-But with luck, it took about four years the cancer’s return, this time on my left lung.
-Doctors monitored that tumor for a while, and when they saw it growing, surgeons removed that tumor.
+There was one drug approved for ACC, it’s called Mitotane, a derivative of DDT, yep rat poison.
+It had a 20% response rate at best and made people very sick with no proof that it would cure anyone.
+We decided from the beginning not to take it and I would NEVER recommend it to an ACC patient today and studies show that very few long-term survivors (10+ years) have taken it.

 Unfortunately, during the planning process, the cancer had recurred in my liver.
 Surgeons removed the tumor and two-thirds of my liver.
 But because of the introduction to TGen, this time the tumor underwent genomic profiling.
 The results revealed a genetic marker that my physicians believed could be treated with Velcade, a drug usually used to treat multiple myeloma.
 That is where the power of profiling and the knowledge of my team comes in.
 I received the targeted chemotherapy for five months, and except for a small recurrence on my right lung, removed in May 2008, I remained cancer free until early 2014.
 This time the cancer recurred in my liver again, which was surgically removed.

-Now in 2014 vs 2005, we can do full Genome sequencing at a fraction of the cost a few years earlier.
+Now in 2014 vs 2005, we can do full Genome Sequencing at a fraction of the cost a few years earlier.
 This time TGen sequenced the tumor and found markers that a drug combination of Temozolomide and Capecitabine would target, usually a combination for brain cancer.
-I did several months of that chemo regimen and in the spring of 2023 I remain free of ACC.
+I did several months of that chemo regimen and in the spring of 2023, I remain free of ACC.

 I largely attribute my long term survival to the scientific research at TGen lead by Dr. Daniel Von Hoff, Dr. Michael Demuere, my oncologist Dr. Richard Rosenberg and the highly skilled surgeons that performed some challenging surgery’s.

-Please feel free to contact me at troy@tdrichards.com for questions, support or simply someone who understands what you’re going through.
+Please feel free to contact me at [email protected] for questions, support or simply someone who understands what you’re going through. www.adrenalcancer.org

 Troy and Katarina Richards